 Applicable to: Standard The Council's discretion shall be limited to the following matters: a.
 Any activity with a vehicle access to any road or service lane.
-A vehicle crossing shall be provided constructed from the property boundary to the edge of the carriageway / service lane.
+A vehicle crossing shall be provided constructed from the property boundary to the edge of the carriageway / service lane .
 Rule 7.4.3.13 - Vehicle crossing design b.
-Any vehicle crossing on an arterial road or collector road. with a speed limit 70 kilometres per hour or greater.
+Any vehicle crossing on an arterial road or collector road , with a speed limit 70 kilometres per hour or greater.
 Vehicle crossing shall be provided in accordance with Appendix 7.10.
 Rule 7.4.3.13 - Vehicle crossing design c.
-Any vehicle crossing to a rural selling place.
+Any vehicle crossing to a rural selling place any land, building or part of a building located in a rural zone, on or in which rural produce is offered for sale by wholesale and/or retail.
 Vehicle crossing shall be provided in accordance with Figure 7.13 in Appendix 7.10.
 Rule 7.4.3.13 - Vehicle crossing design d.
 Any vehicle crossing on a road with a speed limit 70 kilometres per hour or greater.
 The minimum spacing to an adjacent vehicle crossing on the same side of the frontage road, shall be in accordance with Table 7.14 in Appendix 7.11.
 Rule 7.4.3.14 - Minimum distance between vehicle crossings e.
 Any activity with a vehicle crossing.
 The maximum number of vehicle crossings shall be in accordance with Table 7.15a (outside the Central City) and Table 7.15b (within the Central City) in Appendix 7.11.
 Rule 7.4.3.15 - Maximum number of vehicle crossings f.
 Any activity with a vehicle crossing.
 The minimum distance between a vehicle crossing and an intersection shall be in accordance with the Table 7.16a (outside the Central City) and Table 7.16b (within the Central City) in Appendix 7.11.
 Rule 7.4.3.16 - Minimum distance between vehicle crossings and intersections g.
 Any vehicle crossing on a rural road.
 The minimum sight lines to vehicle crossings shall be provided in accordance with Figure 7.15 in Appendix 7.11.
 Rule 7.4.3.17 - Sight lines at vehicle crossings resources.ccc.govt.nz/files/VehicleCrossingApplication-docs.pdf.
 An approval must be given before construction can start.
 Design and construction works shall be at the Owner or Developer's own expense.
 Standards for the design of vehicle crossings can be found in Council's Construction Standard Specifications.